Oil and Gas

 - Offshore Oil and Gas Platforms and Islands

 There are four offshore oil platforms in state waters off the coast of California.
 They are platforms Holly in Santa Barbara County, Eva and Emmy in Huntington Beach, and Esther off Seal Beach.
-There are also four large artificial islands in the Long Beach Harbor, known as the Long Beach Unit, and one small article island, Rincon Island, located off Rincon Beach in Ventura County.
+There are also four large artificial islands in the Long Beach Harbor, known as the Long Beach Unit, and one small artificial island, Rincon Island, located off Rincon Beach in Ventura County.
 There are 23 platforms in federal waters located offshore California.

 - Sacramento-San Joaquin Delta Oil and Gas